 After breakfast, drive across the Rif Mountains with splendid views of the Mediterranean Sea to Tetouan or the ‘’ the white Dove ‘’ as it is called locally.
 The archaeological museum of Tetouan can not be missed, along with a panoramic drive through the city.

-From here we will carry of to Chefchaouen, one of the most beautiful cities in Morocco.
-Upon arrival, enjoy a breath-taking walk with your guide through the white washed streets of the city, dotted with amazing blue doors.
+From here we will carry off to Chefchaouen, one of the most beautiful cities in Morocco.
+Upon arrival, enjoy a breath-taking walk with your guide through the whitewashed streets of the city, dotted with amazing blue doors.

 In the afternoon, enjoy the beauty of the city at leisure.